TL;DR: Is Granola AI Worth It in 2026?

 Granola's meeting note templates.

 Most of Granola’s note templates are for business meetings, which is why I stuck with Auto.
-However, it’s nice to have so many options.
+It’s nice to have so many options though.

 How Easy Is Granola AI to Use?